Yuji Naka: 1983–1989: Beginnings at Sega

-1989 — 1991: Sonic the Hedgehog
+1989–1991: Sonic the Hedgehog

 Sega's president Hayao Nakayama decided that Sega needed a flagship series and mascot to compete with Nintendo's Mario franchise.
-Of Naka's numerous development plans, "a game to beat Super Mario", caught a superiors attention.
+Of Naka's numerous development plans, "a game to beat Super Mario", caught a superior's attention.
 Naka created a prototype platform game that involved a fast-moving character rolling in a ball through a long winding tube.
-The idea for a hedgehog that could roll into a ball by jumping and attacking enemies came from his high school notebook, and was unsure to use it.
-This concept was expanded out with character design by Naoto Oshima and levels conceived by Hirokazu Yasuhara.
+The idea for a hedgehog that could roll into a ball by jumping and attacking enemies came from his high school notebook, and he was unsure whether to use it.
+This concept was expanded out with character design by Naoto Ohshima and levels conceived by Hirokazu Yasuhara.
 Naka hoped to showcase the Mega Drive's processing speed through fast and exhilarating gameplay.
-Part of his approach was based on his experience playing through the original Super Mario Bros (1985); he wondered why he could not complete each level faster the better he got at playing the game.
-The development took longer than any game Naka worked on before, approximately working only on this game for a year and a half.
+Part of his approach was based on his experience playing through the original Super Mario Bros (1985); he wondered why he could not complete each level faster the better he became at playing the game.
+The development took longer than any game Naka worked on before, and he worked only on this game for approximately a year and a half.

 Sonic the Hedgehog was released in 1991 and received acclaim; it greatly increased the popularity of the Sega Genesis in North America, and is credited with helping Sega gain 65% of the market share against Nintendo.
-Naka was dissatisfied with his treatment at Sega and felt he received little credit for his involvement in the success.
-He quit but was hired by Mark Cerny to work at the American Sega Technical Institute (STI), with a higher salary and more creative freedom.
+Naka was dissatisfied at Sega, feeling he received little credit for the success, and quit.